bpython/bpython/doc/sphinx/source/contributing.rst

 To build the docs:
 ------------------

-The documentation is included in the regular `bpython` repository so if you did the previous step your install can support generating and working on the documentation.

-Install `sphinx` (or in your current `virtualenv`).
-And go to the following directory:
+The documentation is included in the regular `bpython` repository.
+After checking out the `bpython` repository and installing `sphinx` as described in the previous step, you can run the following command in your checkout of the repository to build the documentation:

 .. code-block:: bash

-    $ pip install sphinx
-    $ cd bpython/doc/sphinx/ # assuming you are in the root dir of the bpython project
-    $ make html
+    $ make -C doc/sphinx html

-Afterwards you can point your browser to `bpython/doc/source/index.html`.
+Afterwards you can point your browser to `doc/sphinx/build/html/index.html`.
 Don't forget to recreate the HTML after you make changes.

 To hack on the site or theme